hanjingo/doc/NOTE/CPP_TEMPLATES/chapter22.md

 pass functors as function call arguments, this allows the caller to construct the function object(possibly using a nontrivial constructor) at run time.

-In our framework, we handle only class type functors and require them to provide the following information:
+In our framework, we handle only class-type functors and require them to provide the following information:

 - The number of parameters of the functor(as a member enumerator constant `NumParams`)
 - The type of each parameter(through member typedefs `Param1T, Param2T, Param3T, ...`)
 - The return type of the functor(through a member typedef `Return T`)

-the argument to be passed to the underlying functor can be one of three different values:
+The argument to be passed to the underlying functor can be one of three different values:

-- The corresponding parameter fo the bound functor
+- The corresponding parameter of the bound functor
 - The bound value
 - The parameter of the bound functor that is one position to the left of the argument we must pass